-In 2019, the European Commission approved an economic development strategy called The European Green Deal.
-Its main long-term goal is to achieve carbon neutrality in Europe by 2050.
+In 2019, the European Commission approved an economic development strategy called The European Green Deal, with the primary long-term goal to achieve carbon neutrality in Europe by 2050.
 In the short term, the goal has been set to increase the EU’s greenhouse gas emission reduction target for 2030 to at least 50% and towards 55% compared with 1990 levels.[1]
 As part of this initiative, each EU member state must submit a revised National Energy and Climate Plan for 2021-2030.
 To achieve the set goals, all sectors of the economy are supposed to be reformed, but the leading role is still given to the energy sector, which accounts for 75% of all CO2 emissions in the European Union.

 Nuclear energy has been labelled neither clean nor green for decades, allegedly posing severe safety challenges.
 In pursuing their green policies, some countries have gone to extremes, taking their nuclear power plants off the grid or aspiring to do so.
 As early as 2011, Germany announced its intention to shut down operations at the three last nuclear power plants by 15 April 2023 at the latest[2], which was implemented on time.
 The National Climate and Energy Plan, presented in December 2019 by Belgium, another European country on its way toward a sustainable energy system, sets forward a nuclear power phase-out by 2025[3] through the closure of Tihange and Doel, the country’s operating nuclear power plants run under the auspices of the French multinational company Engie S.A.
 As of now, it turns out that Germany and France have to fix their “nuclear rift,” and Belgium’s nuclear phase-out might never happen.